hagnernils/ldgv/article.md

 type EnvEntry = (String, Value)
 ```
 <!--A monad that implements the typeclass `MonadReader r m` with inner monad `m` and resource `r` allows us to `ask` for the current variable bindings and to modify them with `local`-->
-Now that we can represent the Values of Expressions and store them, we can move on to define basic interpretation.
+Now that we can represent the Values of expressions and store them, we can move on to define basic interpretation.
-First, we want interpretation to be a function that maps Expressions to Values inside our transformer:
+First, we want interpretation to be a function that maps expressions to Values inside our transformer:
 ```haskell
 -- | interpret a single Expression
 interpret' :: Exp ->  InterpretM